pei-lu/fa24-labs/docs/docs/lab2/part2/adder_optimization.md

 Is there a pattern in the sequence of additions/subtractions that Booth's algorithm performs that can lead to any guarantees regarding overflow occurrence?

 </details>

+{: .highlight-title}
+> Lab Report
+>
+> Outline the optimizations you were able to make.
+> Why were these optimizations possible?
+> It is obvious that introducing the largest negative number means that your Part 2 circuit will no longer produce the correct output for all inputs.
+> However, this does not mean that all input combinations which use the largest negative number will be incorrect.
+> Can you distinguish between input combinations making use of the largest negative number that will produce the correct answer from those which will produce an incorrect answer?
+> Please explain.